essglobal-linked-open-data/map-sse/README.md

   - The `develop` branch is the default branch for this repository.

 Note: when tagging in a local checkout, you must explicitly push tags up to the origin (just as for branches).
 See [Git Basics -- Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

+## Generating and deploying RDF serializations

+There is a [makefile](generators/Makefile) for generating various RDF serialializations.
+For more information, see the [generating and deploying serializations](https://github.com/essglobal-linked-open-data/map-sse/wiki/Generating-and-deploying-serializations) in the Wiki.

 ## Release versions